cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For completeness, we give the inverse map in {{birational-map-inverse}}.
 Note that the inverse map is not used when hashing to an Edwards curve.

-Note that this map can be evaluated with just one inversion using Montgomery's trick {{M87}}.
+Note that the above map can be evaluated with just one inversion using Montgomery's trick {{M87}}.
 First, compute t = y' * (B' * x' + 1).
 Then t * y' == 1 / (B' * x' + 1) and t * (B' * x' + 1) == 1 / y'.